KotlinNLP/GeoLocation/src/main/resources/README.md

 ### Location ID

-A string containing a number in hexadecimal format, composed by 6 sections, each representing a level of the locations hierarchy.
+A string containing a number in hexadecimal format, composed by 13 digits divided in 6 groups, each representing a level of the locations hierarchy.

 An example:
 ```